-205 3.1 Qualitative observations of slope change
+3.1 Qualitative observations of slope change

-We identified four main types of processes in our 31 year optical satellite image time series:

-1. Major ice avalanches (01-04/2000 and 09-10/2016): Large-volume ice avalanches, which originated from the steep hanging glacier to the west of the collapse block.
-These temporarily filled Ronti Gad with ice, snow, and sediment.

-2. Minor snow or ice avalanches (2005, 2006, 2007, 2008, 2012, and 2015): Smaller volume avalanches, which may either have originated from the adjacent hanging glacier or the seasonal snowpack.
-These did not appear to infill the underlying valley with any significant quantity of material (with the exception of one \sim 500 m long snow/ice deposit in May 2006).

-- 3. Minor landslides avalanches (2007, 2009, 2011, 2012, 2013, and 2015): Minor rockfalls or rock avalanches originating from Ronti peak, or the unconsolidated sediment on the flanks of Ronti Gad.
+- 195 We identified four main types of processes in our 31 year optical satellite image time series: - 1.
+Major ice avalanches (01-04/2000 and 09-10/2016): Large-volume ice avalanches, which originated from the steep hanging glacier to the west of the collapse block.
+These temporarily filled Ronti Gad with ice, snow, debris and sediment. - Minor snow or ice avalanches (2005, 2006, 2007, 2008, 2012, and 2015): Smaller volume avalanches, which may either have originated from the adjacent hanging glacier or the seasonal snowpack.
+These did not appear to infill the underlying valley with any significant quantity of material (with the exception of one ~500 m long snow/ice deposit in May 2006). - 3.
+Minor landslides avalanches (2007, 2009, 2011, 2012, 2013, and 2015): Minor rockfalls or rock avalanches originating from Ronti peak, or the weak sediment on the flanks of Ronti Gad.
 These also do not appear to have deposited major volumes of sediment. - 4.
-Opening and widening of cracks at the headwall of the collapse block (2016-2021): Gradual opening of a wide crack in the north face of Ronti peak.
+Opening and widening of cracks at the headwall of the collapse block (2016-2021): Gradual opening of a wide crack in the north face of Ronti peak. - We only interpret the 4th process type (crack opening) is a real sign of pre-collapse conditions.
+Minor rockfalls and snow/ice avalanches are a common feature of high relief, high slope active landscapes.
+The major ice avalanches represent a serious geohazard in the upper Ronti Gad, but appear to relate to internal dynamics of the western hanging glacier rather than instability in the underlying bedrock.
+The area of these 2000 and 2016 major ice avalanches was estimated at 0.16 km and 0.2 km, with - 210 melting and/or redistribution of the the resulting valley floor deposits within three years of the event (Shugar et al. (2021); Supplementary section 3.1).
+Regular large ice avalanches have been observed at many other hanging glaciers in active, highmountain environments (e.g. Faillettaz et al., 2008; Vincent et al., 2015).

+The conspicuous crack at the headwall of the failed block was first visible in optical imagery in March 2016, although its location roughly aligns with a pre-existing glacier crevasse - suggesting that minor crack opening in the bedrock may have preceded this date.
+The crack grew to approximately its maximum size by the end of 2018, and appeared to reduce in depth or become infilled over the course of 2019 and 2020.
+The crack widened further between 2018 and the 7 February 2021 collapse, but less rapidly than the opening in 2016-2018.
+We confirmed these observations with several very-high (0.5 m) resolution images (Fig 3).